-Health care analysts collect and summarize quality data.
+The Analytics Department compiles various data sources to produce reporting and analyses.
 Quality performance staff analyzes the data to determine variances from established criteria, performance goals, and for clinical issues.
 Data is analyzed to determine priorities or achievement of a desired outcome.
 Data is also analyzed to identify disparities based on ethnicity and language.
-Particular subsets of our membership may also be examined when they are deemed to be particularly vulnerable or at risk.
+Subsets of our membership may also be examined when they are deemed to be particularly vulnerable or at risk

-HEDIS related analyses include investigating trends in provider and member profiling, data preparation (developing business rules for file creation, actual file creation for HEDIS vendors, mapping proprietary data to vendor and NCQA specifications, data quality review and data clean-up).
-These activities involve both data sets maintained by the Alliance and supplemental files submitted by various trading partners, such as delegated provider organizations and various external health registries and programs (e.g., Kaiser Permanente, Quest Diagnostics, and the California Immunization Registry).
+HEDIS related analyses include investigating trends in provider and member profiling, data preparation (developing business rules for file creation, file creation for HEDIS vendors, mapping proprietary data to vendor and NCQA specifications, data quality review and data clean-up).
+These activities involve data sets maintained by the Alliance and supplemental files submitted by various trading partners, such as delegated provider organizations and various external health registries and programs (e.g., Quest Diagnostics, and the California Immunization Registry).

-Aggregated reports are forwarded to the HCQC.
+Aggregated reports are forwarded to the QIHEC.
 Status and final reports are submitted to regulatory agencies as contractually required.
 Evaluation is documented in committee minutes and attachments.

-ACTIONS TAKEN AS RESULT OF QUALITY IMPROVEMENT ACTIVITIES
+ACTIONS TAKEN AS A RESULT OF QIHE ACTIVITIES

 Action plans are developed and implemented when opportunities for improvement are identified.
 Each performance improvement plan specifies who or what is expected to change, the person responsible for implementing the change, the appropriate action, and when the action is to take place.
 Actions will be prioritized according to possible impact on the member or provider in terms of urgency and severity.

 Actions taken are documented in reports, minutes, attachments to minutes, and other similar documents.

-An evaluation of the effectiveness of each QI activity is performed.
+An evaluation of the effectiveness of each QIHE activity is performed.
 A re-evaluation will take place after an appropriate interval between implementation of an intervention and remeasurement.
-The evaluation of effectiveness is described qualitatively and quantitatively, in most cases, compared to previous measurement, with an analysis of statistical significance when indicated.
+The evaluation of effectiveness is described qualitatively and quantitatively, in most cases, compared to previous measurements, with an analysis of statistical significance when indicated.

-Based on the HEDIS data presented, areas of focus for 2022 include but are not limited to the following:
+Based on the HEDIS data presented, areas of focus for 2024 include but are not limited to the following:

 - Childhood Immunizations: Combo 10

-- Immunizations for Adolescents: Combo 2

-- Well-Child Visits in the First 15 Months of Life
+- · Well-Child Visits in the First 15 months of Life

-- Well-Child Visits in members 3-15 Months of Life
+- Well-Child Visits in members 3-15 months of Life

-- Child & Adolescent:

-- BMI Percentiles

-- Counseling for Nutrition

-- Counseling for Physical Activity

-- Well Child Visit
+- Well Child Visit 3-21 Years of Age

-- Asthma Medication Ratio
+- Topical Fluoride for Children

-- Breast Cancer Screening
+- · Breast Cancer Screening

 - Cervical Cancer Screening

-- Chlamydia Screening in Women

 - HbA1c Testing for Diabetics

+- Controlling Blood Pressure

-Other Non-HEDIS related measures of focus will include but not be limited to:
+Other non-HEDIS related measures of focus will include but not be limited to:

-- Initial Health Assessment
+- Initial Health Appointment

 - Emergency Department Visits per 1,000 Members

 - PCP Visits per 1,000 Members

-- Readmission Rate
+- · Readmission Rate

 - Member Satisfaction Survey: Non-Urgent Appointment Availability

-- Screening for Depression
+- · Screening for Depression

 - EPSDT Service Utilization

 - Under and Over Service Utilization

 - Behavioral Health Care Coordination